 Compact Dust Solutions

 Implement a compact dust collection system or shop vac for a clear workspace.
-In my experience, this helps maintain a clean environment without sacrificing space.
+In my experience, this helps maintain a clean environment without sacrificing space in your small garage workshop.

 Customized Tool Cabinets